ZacharyGeurts/AMOURANTHRTX/README.md

 I want 31 ray bounces and 7 layers of skin with light bouncing between them and an undersuface, on a stadium full of people.
 Why?
 Because the card I purchased can do 31 bounces...duh.
+The human skin is the outer covering of the body and is the largest organ of the integumentary system.
+The skin has up to seven layers of ectodermal tissue guarding muscles, bones, ligaments and internal organs.
+Human skin is similar to most of the other mammals' skin, and it is very similar to pig skin.
+Though nearly all human skin is covered with hair follicles, it can appear hairless.
+How we approach skin here.
+This is an anal OCD project.
+We do not simulate star twinkle, we add atmospheric layers.
+Temperature, day, night, humidity, wind, we will have it all for you, to use or to stick a rectangle over and make Hollow Knight 2.
+This code has one requirement and should be portable where SDL3 and Vulkan and GLM go.
+RTX.
+SDL3 can do everything you could want.
+Smart enough you can prototype new input methods or just play a sound effect.

 The CPU is truly unbound.
 More AI availability for Thomas the Tank Engine Models.